s-ol/mmm/root/blog/clocks_triggers_gates/mmm$tpl -> text$markdown.md

 Originally I thought about putting a light dependant resistor (LDR) somewhere under the counterweight, and measure the shadow as a signal.
-In the time until I got the Metronome, I discussed this with Sam Battle, who runs the awesome youtube channel [LOOK MUM NO COMPUTER][no-computer] and he proposed to use a piezo crystal (sometimes referred to as *Contact Mic*) instead.
+In the time until I got the Metronome, I discussed this with Sam Battle, who runs the awesome youtube channel [LOOK MUM NO COMPUTER][no-computer], and he proposed to use a piezo crystal (sometimes referred to as *Contact Mic*) instead.

 As it turns out, the metronome has plenty of space to glue the piezo right next to the metal plate